titapo/ezy/doc/tutorial/03_iterable.md

   return std::apply(display, name_with_score);
 };
 ```
+While it would do its job correctly, it is quite cumbersome to add a helper lambda for every possible function to be
+applied.
+It brings a lot of noise while it only binds the function to `std::apply`.

+ Fortunately `ezy::apply` provides not only a polyfill for `std::apply`, but a [curried]() version as well.
+In practice
+this means that `ezy::apply(display)` prepares the `display` function to be invoked by a tuple.

 //*
 It is still not not desirable.
 As soon as ezy will have a convenient solution for expressing it, this tutorial